-3.1 Spectral Pre-processing and Analysis of Local HAFL Spectra
+3.1 Spectral preprocessing and analysis of local HAFL spectra

-The lowest RMSE was achieved in the cross-validated calibration when using a Savitzky-Golay (SG) filter with a first derivative and second-order polynomial (Savitzky and Golay, 1964) in combination with a window size of 35 points 70 cm-1 and selecting only every 8th variable.
-This resulted in 209 variables between 634 cm-1 and 3962 cm-1, which formed the predictors for subsequent modeling.
+The lowest RMSE was achieved in the cross-validated calibration when using a SG filter with a first derivative and second-order polynomial (Savitzky and Golay, 1964) in combination with a window size of 35 points (70 cm^{-1}) and selecting only every eighth variable.
+This resulted in 209 variables between 634 and 3962 cm^{-1} , which formed the predictors for subsequent modeling.
 Reducing the number of variables did not have an effect on model performance but reduced collinearity and redundancy, increased the simplicity of the model and decreased the computation time (Appendix A).
-An example of the PLSR tuning based on the number of chosen components in each repeat according to the "one SE" rule is shown using all local

-HAFL samples in Appendix B.
+An example of the PLSR tuning based on the number of chosen components in each repetition according to the one SE rule is shown using all local HAFL samples in Appendix B.

-The raw and pre-processed measured mid-IR spectra of the local HAFL soil samples (n = 116) were clearly distinct in relation to the SC content, ranging from 1 % to 52 % (Figures 3a & b).
-Mineral and organic soil samples showed different absorbance patterns in both the raw and pre-processed mid-IR spectra.
-Pre-processed absorbance values showed a clear pattern according to the SC content almost across the entire spectrum and particularly, but not exclusively, around $800 \text{ cm}^{-1}$ , $1050 \text{ cm}^{-1}$ , $1900 \text{ cm}^{-1}$ , $2050 \text{ cm}^{-1}$ , $2900 \text{ cm}^{-1}$ and $3600 \text{ cm}^{-1}$ .
+The raw and preprocessed measured mid-IR spectra of the local HAFL soil samples (n = 116) were clearly distinct in relation to the SC content, ranging from 1 % to 52 % (Fig. 3a and b).
+Mineral and organic soil samples showed different absorbance patterns in both the raw and preprocessed mid-IR spectra.
+Preprocessed absorbance values showed a clear pattern according to the SC content almost across the entire spectrum and particularly, but not exclusively, around 800, 1050, 1900, 2050, 2900 and 3600 cm^{-1} .